 Week 4.
 Farmstay & Island Hopping

-Our next few days are spent on an Australian farm stay a few hours south of Brisbane.
+Our next few days are spent on an Australian farm a few hours south of Brisbane.
 This family-owned and operating cattle farm offers people from all over the world the chance to experience outback life in a beautiful part of Australia.
-We’ll get to work exploring the outdoors by taking walks around the farm grounds for epic sunsets and 360-degree views, enjoy open fire BBQs, and might even hop on a horse for a ride around the property
+We’ll explore the outdoors by taking walks around the farm grounds for epic sunsets and 360-degree views, and enjoy open fire BBQs.

 On departing Alkoomi, we will drive up the coast until we reach the gateway to The Whitsundays, Airlie Beach.
 From the township of Airlie Beach, we spend an action-packed day island hopping among the Whitsunday Islands aboard an ocean raft.
 Enjoy snorkeling and visiting spectacular Whitehaven beach, often voted ‘best beach in the world’.

 We will end our stay on the East Coast of Australia in tropical Cairns.
 Cairns has a popular waterfront boardwalk and lagoon beach to relax in your free time.
 While we are here, we spend 3 days getting involved in marine conservation.
-We will learn all about coral, marine life and sustainability for our oceans, all while out on the outer Great Barrier Reef.
-A visit to the Great Barrier Reef isn’t complete without doing some underwater exploration ourselves of course.
+We'll learn all about coral, marine life and sustainability for our oceans on the outer Great Barrier Reef.
+A visit to the Great Barrier Reef isn’t complete without doing some underwater exploration ourselves of course!
 We are lucky to have a personal marine biologist guide us around the reef on an unforgettable snorkeling expedition!
-Be astounded at the diversity of this World Heritage area – spot sea turtles, myriad tropical fish and marine creatures.
+Be astounded at the diversity of this World Heritage area – spot sea turtles, a myriad of tropical fish, and other marine creatures.

 TO BALI